Working with remote and in-office colleagues? Learn how to thrive in hybrid work environments.

 Checkbox.Manage file versions

 In the past, you might have kept multiple drafts of your files in case you needed to refer or switch to earlier versions.
-Drive keeps all your drafts in one file.
-You can easily view or restore earlier versions.
+Drive keeps all your drafts in one file where you can easily view or restore earlier versions.

 View or revert to earlier versions of Google Docs, Sheets, and Slides files